-If you’re a working professional looking to change careers or a graduate student, join Teach For America to maximize your impact and accelerate your leadership trajectory.
-Your experience from the professional world can help lead students to academic and personal growth, starting with at least two years as a teacher.
+If you’re a graduate student or working professional looking to change careers, your experience from the professional world can help lead students to academic and personal growth, starting with at least two years as a teacher.

 Our country’s students are in need of strong leaders like you, working to make educational equity a reality.